-NUMBER OF OPPORTUNITY IN STRATEGY
+NUMBER OF OPPORTUNITIES WITH THIS STRATEGY

-Besides the type of forex opportunity, it is also very important to understand, know and expect the correct number of opportunities each Opportunity of the TOFTEM model generates.
+Besides the type of forex opportunity, it is also very important to understand, know, and expect the correct number of opportunities each Opportunity of the TOFTEM model generates.

 A reversal trade setup, which is looking for divergence on the monthly chart, is obviously not an opportunity that occurs often.
 If however, a Forex trader expects the setup to happen every week, then there is a mismatch between the expected and realistic number of opportunities from this particular opportunity within the TOFTEM model.

 Having realistic expectations about the number of opportunities is important as a mismatch between the two will/could negatively impact the trading psychology (increase impatience for instance with the subsequent problems connected to this).